 What is Customer Relationship Marketing (CRM)?waheed

-CRM varies greatly from the traditional transactional digital marketing approach that focuses on increasing individual sale numbers while companies relationship marketing seeking to benefit from word-of-mouth promotion to create strong customer connections, which may be emotional, to their brand to promote customer loyalty value.
+CRM varies greatly from the traditional transactional digital marketing approach that focuses on increasing individual sale numbers while companies’ relationship marketing seeks to benefit from word-of-mouth promotion to create strong customer connections, which may be emotional, to their brand to promote customer loyalty value.

-Companies utilizing Customer relationship marketing (CRM) strategy develop long-term relationships with customers and develop brand awareness.
+Companies utilizing the Customer relationship marketing (CRM) strategy develop long-term relationships with customers and develop brand awareness.

 Benefits of Customer Relationship Marketing